PrimeOnVR/Material-Symbols-RRS/README.md

 ## Usage

-If you would like to use the MaterialSymbols RRS Compat addon, just right click on your hierarchy while in a canvas prefab, and click:
+If you would like to use Material Symbols, just right click on your hierarchy while in a canvas prefab, and click:

-`UI > Google > RRS Symbol`
+`UI > Google > RRS Symbol` in v1.0.0 or `UI > Material Symbol` in v2.0.0

 ![image](https://github.com/user-attachments/assets/b36f01a7-81fa-4c6f-8bd9-2c1c7daa0d5b)

-*NOTE: Material Symbol is an option added by the original package, you can safely ignore it as it is for use with base unity.*

 Once you have added a material symbol, you can use the script on the object to configure what icon you may want to use.